Leveraging the Power of MLLMs for Gloss-Free Sign Language Translation: Method

 \subsection{Multimodal-Language Pre-training}

-To facilitate synergy between two modalities, we integrate sign language images into the SL descriptions.
-It is evident that a modality gap exists between sign language videos and spoken sentences.
-To bridge this gap, we propose MMLP, a pre-training module that effectively fuses sign language videos with their corresponding SL descriptions and learns to align them with spoken sentences, as illustrated in Fig.~\ref{fig:overall}. \\ \\ \textbf{Description Mapper.} First, we extract the \textit{visual feature} $V_j \in\mathbb{R}^{T \times C}$ from the $j$-th sign language video ${SV}_j$ within a mini-batch of size $B$ using the image encoder $\psi_{vis}$, which is a ResNet18~\cite{he2015deepresiduallearningimage} pre-trained on ImageNet~\cite{5206848}, where $C$ represents the dimensionality of $V_j$.
+To facilitate synergy between two modalities, we integrate SL images into the SL descriptions.
+It is evident that a modality gap exists between SL videos and spoken sentences.
+To bridge this gap, we propose MMLP, a pre-training module that effectively fuses SL videos with their corresponding SL descriptions and learns to align them with spoken sentences, as illustrated in Fig.~\ref{fig:overall}. \\ \\ \textbf{Description Mapper.} First, we extract the \textit{visual feature} $V_j \in\mathbb{R}^{T \times C}$ from the $j$-th SL video ${SV}_j$ within a mini-batch of size $B$ using the image encoder $\psi_{vis}$, which is a ResNet18~\cite{he2015deepresiduallearningimage} pre-trained on ImageNet~\cite{5206848}, where $C$ represents the dimensionality of $V_j$.
 Simultaneously, we obtain the \textit{description embedding feature} $D_{j,t} \in\mathbb{R}^{1 \times \Bar{C}}$ from the SL description of each frame $d_{j,t}$ using the description encoder $\psi_{de}$, a pre-trained, frozen 12-layer BERT~\cite{devlin2019bertpretrainingdeepbidirectional}.
 In this context, we define the embedding feature of the \texttt{[CLS]} token as $D_{j,t}$, encoding sentence-level information, with $\Bar{C}$ denoting the dimensionality of $D_{j,t}$.
 These description embedding features collectively form the \textit{description feature} $D_j=\{D_{j,t}\}_{t=1}^T$.
-However, if $D_j$ is directly utilized to integrate sign language videos and SL descriptions, generating SL descriptions via MLLM becomes necessary during the inference.
+However, if $D_j$ is directly utilized to integrate SL videos and SL descriptions, generating SL descriptions via MLLM becomes necessary during the inference.
 This necessity leads to increased computational costs and extended inference times.
 To address this issue, we propose a description mapper $\psi_{dm}$ characterized by a simple two-layer MLP structure that predicts $D_j$ from $V_j$.
 This also helps bridge the modality gap between the input data sources and allows us to obtain the \textit{approximated description feature} $\hat{D}_j$, which can be expressed as follows:

 To minimize $\hat{D}_j$ and $D_j$, we define the loss function as follows: \begingroup